KManthi/TechTalk-App/README.md

 ### Contribution Workflow

-1. First, while on the 'main' branch retrieve any changes to the remote repository:
+1. First, while on the 'main' branch, retrieve any changes to the remote repository:
    ```sh
    git pull
 2. Create a new branch: